adonisjs/v5-docs/content/releases/may-2022-release.md

 ## Upgrading to Knex 2.0
 We have upgraded the Knex version to 2.0, resulting in a **small breaking change for SQLite users**.
 Earlier, knex used the `@vscode/sqlite3` package for the SQLite connection.
 However, now it relies on the `sqlite3` package.

-If you are using SQLite, make sure to uninstall the old dependency in favor of the new one.
+If you are using SQLite, uninstall the old dependency and favor the new one.

 ```sh
 npm uninstall @vscode/sqlite3